chadananda/st-dev/src/content/courses/monjazeb-discovering-gems.md

 Shahrokh is a frequent presenter on a taking a deeper dive into the revealed Bahá'í literature.
 This weekend he will be sharing some very specific disoveries and facilitating student discovery of their own connection with this sacred literature.

+Together we will explore and study some of the less known yet important Works of Bahá'u'lláh from the three major periods of His Ministry.

 ![school front](/courses/school-front2.jpg#floater)